neoforged/.github/primers/1.21.2/index.md

     - `AbstractSignEditScreen`
         - `sign` is now protected
         - `renderSignBackground` no longer takes in the `BlockState`
+    - `EffectRenderingInventoryScreen` -> `Screen#hasActiveEffects`, `EffectsInInventory`.
+Not one-to-one as `EffectsInInventory` now acts as a helper class to a screen to render its effects at the specified location.
 - `net.minecraft.client.gui.screens.inventory.tooltip.ClientTooltipComponent`
     - `getHeight()` -> `getHeight(Font)`
     - `renderImage` now takes in the `int` width and height of the rendering tooltip
+- `net.minecraft.client.gui.screens.recipebook`
+    - `GhostSlots#render` no longer takes in an x and y offset.
+    - `RecipeBookComponent` no longer takes in an x and y offset.
 - `net.minecraft.client.gui.screens.reporting.ReportReasonSelectionScreen` now takes in a `ReportType`
 - `net.minecraft.client.gui.screens.worldselection`
     - `CreateWorldScreen`